SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 2. Valuation Shortfall

 The independent valuation may come in below your price.
 If it does, the lender can only fund up to the appraised amount.
-You’ll need to negotiate—either adjust the price, increase buyer down payment, or add seller financing.
+You’ll need to negotiate.
+Adjust the price.
+Increase buyer down payment.
+Add seller financing.

 3. Documentation Gaps